renatoathaydes/ceylon-gradle-plugin/README.md

 * `runCeylon` - runs the Ceylon module (see the `entryPoint` config property).
 * `testCeylon` - runs the tests in the test module.
 * `createJavaRuntime` - creates a directory with all resources required to run the Ceylon application with only the JVM.
+* `fatJar` - creates a fat jar that can be used to deploy the Ceylon project more easily as a Java application.

 > Lifecycle tasks such as `build` and `check` also work with the Ceylon Plugin.